harrycresswell/harry/content/page/ecommerce.md

 Essentially, what we’ll be doing is designing and building a bespoke website which represents your brand and meets your expectations.

 First we’ll discuss the requirements for the website, then set the goals for the project.
-Then we’ll explore design ideas and decide the appropriate direction to take.
-From here I’ll then create designs based on these decisions.
+From here we’ll explore design ideas and decide the appropriate direction to take.
+Then I’ll work on some designs based on our discussion and decisions.

-Once you’re happy with the design and any required revisions have been made, I’ll build the design in code, ready for launch.
+Once you’re happy with the design and any required revisions have been made, I’ll build the design in code, and add initial content so we’re ready to test before launch.

-We’ll keep this process as dynamic and fluid as possible, and keep in regular contact throughout the project.
+We’ll keep the project as dynamic and fluid as possible, and stay in regular contact throughout the process.

 When it comes to building your website, behind the design and code your shop will be powered by a popular eCommerce solution called Shopify.